dora-team/dora.dev/hugo/content/_index.md

 date: 2022-11-22
 draft: false
 bannerTitle: "DevOps Research and Assessment"
-bannerSubtitle: "DevOps Research and Assessment (DORA) is a long running research program that seeks to understand the capabilities that drive software delivery and operations performance.
+bannerSubtitle: "DevOps Research and Assessment (DORA) is the largest and longest running research program of its kind, that seeks to understand the capabilities that drive software delivery and operations performance.
 DORA helps teams apply those capabilities, leading to better organizational performance."
 stylesheets:
     - name: "homepage"
 ---